 Fill Out and Submit Your Dual Enrollment Approval Form

 High school and home schooled students are required to complete and submit the High School Dual Enrollment Approval Form.
 A completed approval form must be submitted for each semester of enrollment prior to registering for classes.
-Approval for multiple semesters up to an entire academic year (fall, spring, and summer) may be provided on one form by indicating all three semesters on the same form.
+The approval form must be filled out completely, for all sections that apply to the student.

 Note: You will need the username of X00 number from Step 2 on this form in order to submit it for processing.